StackVista/stackstate-docs/use/alerting/event-handlers.md

 ### Event handler functions

 Event handlers listen to events generated within a view.
-When the configured event type is generated, an event handler function is run to send an event notification or trigger an action in a system outside of StackState.
+When the configured event type is generated, an event handler function is run to send an event notification or trigger an action in a system outside of Rancher Observability.
 For example, an event handler function could send a message to a Slack channel or make a POST to a webhook URL.
-A number of default event handler functions are included out of the box with StackState, these are described below.
+A number of default event handler functions are included out of the box with Rancher Observability, these are described below.

 #### Slack

 The Slack event handler function sends a Slack message with detailed information about the trigger event, including the possible root cause, to the configured Slack webhook URL.
 See [how to create a Slack Webhook \(slack.com\)](https://api.slack.com/messaging/webhooks).

 {% hint style="info" %}
-Requires the [Slack StackPack](/stackpacks/integrations/slack.md) to be installed on your StackState instance.
+Requires the [Slack StackPack](/stackpacks/integrations/slack.md) to be installed on your Rancher Observability instance.
 {% endhint %}

 #### OpsGenie